andsve/andsve.github.io/cv.md

 * ### Future ###

 	I will always want to work with cutting edge technology, making visions come to life.
-I see myself in a Senior Developer role within 3 years, in the domain of realtime visualisation.
+I see myself in a Senior Developer role within 3 years, in the domain of realtime visualization.
 Within 5 years I want to be the person responsible for pushing the rest of the team forward, probably as a team lead or product owner.

 * ### Technical ###
 	* **Languages:** C, C++, Lua, JavaScript, GLSL, Python, Ruby, HTML+CSS, LaTeX